-Use this field to set the start position of the print head in IM and CM mode.
-The user can align the print head manually with the top of the print roller in CM mode or to move the start point of the IM print sweep (which will reduce the maximum print length by the same amount).
+Use this field to set the start position of the print head for IM and CM printers.

+For CM printers, the user can align the print head manually with the top of the print roller.

+For IM printers, the user can move the start point of the IM print sweep (which will reduce the maximum print length by the amount moved).